 On June 23rd, 2011, a special awards ceremony for the winning teams was organized by ESA during the 49th Paris Air Show.
 This event concluded the fifth exercise of the Student Aerospace Challenge.

 How to take part?

-With the agreement of their teaching institution, student teams or associations can apply online, on this website, to work on one of the 10 Work Packages proposed by the Challenge.
+With the agreement of their teaching institution, teams (two to five students) can apply online, on this website, to work on one of the 11 Work Packages proposed by the Challenge.
 These projects can be led completely autonomously ...

 Who can apply to the Challenge?

-If you are currently studying any of the following subjects, then the challenge is for you:
+If you are currently studying any of the following subjects, the Challenge is for you:

 - Mechanical engineering